stcolema/MDIr/README.md

 **What to look for:**
 - **Overlapping traces**: Chains agree on parameter range (good)
-- **Chains stuck at different values**: Model hasn't converged, run longer or check data
+- **Chains stuck at different values**: Model hasn't converged, run longer or consider consensus clustering (see below)
 - **Trends up/down**: Burn-in too short, discard more iterations
 - **Similar posterior densities**: Robust inference across initializations

 ### Consensus clustering: handling local modes

 When chains become trapped in different local modes (common in high-dimensional clustering), consensus clustering offers a pragmatic solution.
-Rather than attempting to run a single very long chain that may never reach the global mode, consensus clustering runs many short chains from different initializations and aggregates their results—an ensemble approach that explores multiple regions of the posterior.
+Rather than attempting to run a single very long chain that may never reach the global mode, consensus clustering runs many short chains from different initializations and aggregates their results — an ensemble approach that explores multiple regions of the posterior (and thus with enough chains should capture the global mode and a better description of the uncertainty in the data than a single chain).

 ```r
 # If chains are trapped in local modes, run many short chains